Biopesticides

 Netherlands Supreme Court Reduces Sentence in Case on Unauthorized Plant Protection Products and Document Forgery

-The Netherlands Supreme Court has upheld the criminal conviction of a company manager for marketing unauthorized plant protection products and document forgery.
+The Netherlands Supreme Court has upheld the criminal conviction of a corporate manager for marketing unauthorized plant protection products and document forgery.
 This ruling reinforces the risk of personal criminal liability for corporate officers and signals rigorous enforcement of biocide and pesticide authorization requirements.

 uitspraken.rechtspraak.nlNetherlandsNetherlands